lucasepe/draft/README.md

 ## Auto filling the component implementation

-Leave the `impl` fields empty and run [draft](https://github.com/lucasepe/draft/releases/latest) with the `-impl` flag to let [draft](https://github.com/lucasepe/draft/releases/latest) found the implementation by provider.
+In your YAML file, leave the `impl` fields empty and run [draft](https://github.com/lucasepe/draft/releases/latest) with the `-impl` flag to let [draft](https://github.com/lucasepe/draft/releases/latest) found the implementation by provider.

 | example command                                                               | output                         |
 |:------------------------------------------------------------------------------|:------------------------------:|